 Hip Brace for Joint Support

-Tip: If painful for a dog to walk or support themselves, a dog wheelchair can be used to improve mobility.
+Tip: If it is painful for a dog to walk or support their full weight, a dog wheelchair can be used to improve mobility.

 There are three different surgeries for hip dysplasia treatment: